2021-2022 Dress Code

-safety and security of students and staff.
-Students must wear the ID card
+Identification Badges will be worn to ensure safety and security of students and staff.
+ID Badges must be always visible on the individual.

-- Jeans, Dress Slacks or Knee Length Shorts with appropriate fit.
-Belts preferred.
+- Jeans, Dress Slacks or Shorts at appropriate length and with appropriate fit.
+Belts are preferred.

-- No holes in clothing above the knee
+- No holes that expose skin above the knee

 - No pajama pants

 - Oxford Style Dress Shirt (with buttons from neck down, top button may be open), 2 or 3 button Polo shirts with sleeves, and/or School/Crew Neck T-Shirt.
 Pullover/sweatshirts may also be worn (if worn over a shirt, the shirt must be appropriate.)